 We predict that designing for mobiles before larger screens will be a trend in 2018.
 While this trend won’t be new to 2018, mobile phones have now been officially named as the primary devices used for browsing the web.
 Therefore more companies realize how important it is to deliver effective and quality content for a smaller screen.

 Even though this isn’t a design trend per se, prototyping tools are certainly one of the most useful revolutions in web design this year.
 Therefore, we predict that it will become even more popular next year.
-A prototyping tool is a must-have for any web, UI and UX designer.
-Ultimately these tools allow designers to quickly create working low and high fidelity prototypes of sites and services to gauge their usability and aesthetics.
+A prototyping tool is a must-have for any web, UI, and UX designer.
+Ultimately these tools allow designers to create working low quickly and high fidelity prototypes of sites and services to gauge their usability and aesthetics.
 Plus, this is all executed without writing a single line of code.

 Who doesn’t love a bit of beautifully placed typography?
-It is known for being a powerful medium, able to create personality, draw emotion and set an atmosphere.
+It is known for being a powerful medium, able to create personality, draw emotion, and set an atmosphere.
 As devices continue to develop, brands are expected to push the limits of typography even further, appealing to users and ultimately attracting more customers.
 Designers love working with bold and beautiful typography, and so users should expect to see more unique, hand-rendered typography to layer and work with parallax and scrolling designs.

 So there we have it, our top 10 web design predictions for 2018.
-Whilst there are hundreds of ‘trends’ going on in every creative industry, it is hard to pinpoint the most important ones.
+While there are hundreds of ‘trends’ going on in every creative industry, it is hard to pinpoint the most important ones.
 However, we really do believe that the above are some of the more core trends to shine in 2018 and beyond.

 If you are looking to create a site or roll out a redesign this year, be sure to contact the Gomie Design team today.
 With a team of professionals paired with competitive pricing, we will be sure to cater to your web design needs.